tpaau-17DB/cpp-logger/README.md

 ## How it works
 * Without buffering: Every log message is immediately written to the terminal, which can be a relatively slow operation.
-* With buffering: The log messages are stored in memory (RAM) for a period of time.
-Instead of writing to the terminal or file immediately, logs are stored in buffer and released when `Logger::ReleaseLogBuffer()` is called.
+* With buffering: The log messages are stored in RAM until the buffer is released.
 This can lead to a significant performance boost.

 To toggle log buffering use `Logger::SetUseLogAccumulating(bool)`.